Love jihad conspiracy theory: Marriage traditions and customs

-India has a long tradition of arranged marriages, wherein the bride and groom do not choose their partners.
-Through the 2000s and 2010s, India witnessed a rise in love marriages; however, tensions continue around interfaith marriages, along with other traditionally discouraged unions.
+Through the 2000s and 2010s, India witnessed a rise in love marriages, in contrast to a long tradition of arranged marriages.
+However, tensions continue around interfaith marriages, along with other traditionally discouraged unions.
 In 2012, The Hindu reported that illegal intimidation against consenting couples engaging in such discouraged unions, including inter-religious marriage, had surged.
 That year, Uttar Pradesh saw the proposal of an amendment to remove the requirement to declare religion from the marriage law in hopes of encouraging those who were hiding their interfaith marriage due to social norms to register.

-One of the tensions surrounding interfaith marriage relates to concerns of required, even forced, marital conversion.
+One of the tensions surrounding interfaith marriage relates to expectations of marital conversion, which may be forced.
 Marriage in Islam is a legal contract with requirements around the religions of the participants.
-While Muslim women are only permitted within the contract to marry Muslim men, Muslim men may marry "People of the Book", interpreted by most to include Jews and Christians, with the inclusion of Hindus disputed.
-According to a 2014 article in the Mumbai Mirror, some non-Muslim brides in Muslim-Hindu marriages convert, while other couples choose a civil marriage under the Special Marriage Act of 1954.
+While Muslim women are only permitted within the contract to marry Muslim men, Muslim men may marry "People of the Book", interpreted by most to include Jews and Christians, with Hindus and other idolators excluded.
+According to a 2014 article in the Mumbai Mirror, some non-Muslim brides in Muslim–Hindu marriages convert, while other couples choose a civil marriage under the Special Marriage Act of 1954.
 Marriage between Muslim women and Hindu men (including Sikh, Jaina, and Buddhist) is legal civil marriage under The Special Marriage Act of 1954.

 Hindutva and right-wing politics

-Love jihad in politics has been closely tied to Hindutva, a Hindu nationalist, which is associated with BJP Prime Minister of India Narendra Modi.
+Love jihad in politics has been closely tied to Hindutva, a Hindu nationalist movement, which is associated with the BJP Prime Minister of India, Narendra Modi.
 The anti-Islamic stances of many right wing Hindutva groups like Vishva Hindu Parishad (VHP) are usually hostile to inter-religious marriage and religious pluralism, which can sometimes result in mob violence motivated by allegations of love jihad.